manuelkeck/Guitar_Chord_Classifier/README.md

 https://github.com/ayushkumarshah/Guitar-Chords-recognition
 This project is licenced under [GNU GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html).

-After the collection of a meaningful sum of images is done (separated in training and validation datasets), an own Convolutional Neural Network (CNN) will be trained, based on the created dataset.
+After the collection of a meaningful sum of images is finished (separated in training, test and validation datasets), an own Convolutional Neural Network (CNN) will be trained, based on the created dataset.

+The used architecture will be explained once it is performed successfully.

 In the current version of this project the following chords can be predicted by CNN:
 - A